Kuoxsr/fhb-villager-sounds/README.md

 ## What's this all about?
 This is a Minecraft resource pack containing villager sounds featuring Twitch variety streamer FlyingHawkButt.

-This came about during a livestream in which Hawkie was bragging that she could sound just like the villagers in Minecraft, and *demanded* that "someone put [her] in the [expletive deleted] Minecraft game."
+This came about during a live-stream in which Hawkie was bragging that she could sound just like the villagers in Minecraft, and *demanded* that "someone put \[her\] in the \[expletive deleted\] Minecraft game."

 So I did.